bitwarden/passwordless-docs/src/guide/errors.md

 ### attestation_not_supported_on_plan

 You'll receive this error when you're trying to use an attestation format other than `"none"` while calling `/register/token`, but your plan does not support it.
+Learn more [here](https://bitwarden.com/products/passwordless/#pricing)

 #### Solution